fent/node-ytdl-core/README.md

 ### ytdl.chooseFormat(formats, options)

-Can be used if you'd like to choose a format yourself with the [options above](#ytdlurl-options)
+Can be used if you'd like to choose a format yourself with the [options above](#ytdlurl-options).

 ### ytdl.filterFormats(formats, filter)